 Make-A-Match is a relationship game developed by Dr. Shawna Roberts and myself.
 It is a deceivingly simple “game”.
 It facilitates communication, sharing, cooperation, a little risk taking, healing, and bonding.

-Journey Beyond Domestic Violence is a floor game/journey I invented many years ago to help children (and adults in a family who would play the game), understand abuse, domestic violence, basic human rights, deal with emotions, problem solve, develop some social skills, let go of inappropriate guilt and responsibility, heal, and be able to have a healthier childhood.
+Journey Beyond Family Conflict is a floor journey/”game” I invented many years ago to help children (and adults in a family who would play the game), understand abuse, domestic violence, basic human rights, deal with emotions, problem solve, develop some social skills, let go of inappropriate guilt and responsibility, heal, and be able to have a healthier childhood or family.

-Therapeutic Jenga: There are some modifications to Jenga that transform it into a therapeutic exercise.
+Therapeutic Jenga-like challenge: There are some modifications to Jenga that transform it into a therapeutic exercise.
 One form I call Constructivist Life Building Blocks.

 Therapeutic Hacky Sack: This is a fairly simple looking tossing and catching game at the outset; it can be used to break the ice and get some therapeutic communication started.
 However, it also can be modified to help people develop better attention, and/or executive functioning skills, learn about and express emotions, communicate with others, and problem solve.